Get ready for Brexit

 The temporary residence card is an easily-obtained proof that you will have stayed in the Czech Republic before March 2019.
 Without the card, it will be significantly more difficult to prove the same after Brexit goes through.

-Obtaining one’s card is a simple thing.
-And it is for free.
-All it takes is about two visits to the Immigration office.
+Obtaining one’s card is a simple thing and it is for free.
+All it takes is two visits to the Immigration office or even better, an application form sent by post first.

 They can be very busy.
 It is recommended to make an appointment in advance – by calling +420 543 214 316 or by an online system.
 Unfortunately, to use the online system you need to fill in the number of your residency card.
 Tricky to do if you don’t have one.
 As such, calling for an appointment is the only option.
 Be prepare to speak Czech to them (ask a Czech friend to do so for you if you feel unsure).
 The other option is to visit without booking an appointment.
 Take a book.
 You will be waiting for some time.